AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 ### Service {#service}

 1. Create a systemd unit file `(/etc/systemd/system/scheduler.service)` with the following configuration (replace `<filesystemowner>` with the UNIX&reg; user that owns the directory where the agent and the Adobe Commerce software are installed).
-If you downloaded the agent as the root user, change the directory and nested files owner.
+If you downloaded the agent as a root user, change the directory and nested files owner.

    ```config
    [Unit]